Probabilistic assessment of the impact of flexible loads under network tariffs in low voltage distribution networks

-Given this background, in this paper, we propose a framework that allows network service providers to develop cost-reflective tariffs when considering DER-enabled customers, which is not possible with the existing tools.
-A mixed integer linear programming (MILP)-based home energy management system (HEMS) framework, which minimises electricity cost, is used to assess the effects of this response on typical low voltage (LV) distribution networks.
+Given this background, this paper extends our preliminary results~\cite{azuatalam2017impacts} to address two main problems: \begin{itemize} \item DNSPs currently don’t possess tools to assess the impact of network tariffs on peak demand, so we propose a probabilistic framework that supports the design of DER-specific cost-reflective tariffs; \item Even when appropriate tariffs exist, they might not be effective due to the lack of customers’ response.
+Therefore, we also show how DER-specific tariffs can be complemented with an automated HEMS that allows customers to shift the demand while retaining the desired comfort level. \end{itemize}

+The proposed framework first generates synthetic traces of PV generation, electricity demand and electric hot water use, which are fed into a HEMS optimisation model that determines the optimal DER schedule given the network tariff.
+The HEMS optimisation is then run for 332 customers for a year to account for seasonal variations in demand and solar PV output.
+Three scenarios are considered based on customer DER ownership, namely, electric water heater (EWH) only, EWH$+$PV, and EWH$+$PV$+$battery; and simulation is performed for four different network tariff types.
+The output of the HEMS optimisation model, which determines the shape of the electric demand profile, is used in probabilistic power flow to examine the impact of the tariff types on typical low voltage (LV) distribution networks.